lior2803/word-counter/README.md

 * Method: GET
 * Path: http://localhost:3000/words/stats/[WORD]
-* Path parameter: the word
+* Path parameter: The word
 * Response:
     - 200 OK - A JSON with the number of appearances (in case the word doesn't appear 0 will be returned)
         ```json